Walkera Goggle 4 review

 In order to disperse the weight, the battery pack is located on the head strap in the neck area instead of being integrated into the goggles.
 The connection between the headplay and the power source is realized by a short USB cable.

-In the front part there is a black spot that firstly I thought to be a camera.
+In the front part, there is a black spot that firstly I thought to be a camera.
 Unfortunately it’s only part of the design without any real function.

-An AV Input RCA plug is provided on the bottom of the FPV goggles to allow you to connect another video source (like camera, TV or media player).
-Switching between external video and internal 5.8G receiver can be done using the big black button located on the top of the goggles.
-I’m planning to use this feature by attaching a small camera (like the RunCam OWL Plus) to the Walkera Goggle 4 in order to have dual point of view (drone and pilot).
+An AV Input RCA plug is provided on the bottom of the FPV goggles to allow you to connect another video source (like a camera, TV or media player).
+Switching between external video and internal 5.8G receiver can be done using the big black button on top of the goggles.
+I’m planning to use this feature by attaching a small camera (like the RunCam OWL Plus) to the Walkera Goggle 4 in order to have a dual point of view (drone and pilot).

 Although the Walkera Goggle 4 basic doesn’t have a built-in DVR, you can add an external one through the AV Output.
 You can find the plug located near micro USB power socket (right side behind a flap).